Gravitational Field and Gravitational Potential

 \(\begin{align*} \Phi(R>a) &= -\frac{2\pi\rho G}{R} \int_b^a r^\prime dr^\prime \int_{R-r^\prime}^{R+r^\prime} dr \\ &= - \frac{4\pi\rho G}{R} \int_b^a {r^\prime}^2 dr^\prime \\ &= - \frac{4}{3}\frac{\pi\rho G}{R}(a^3 - b^3). \label{eqn:spherical_shell_outside_1}\tag{17} \end{align*}\)

-The mass $M$ of the spherical shell is given by:
+The mass $M$ of the spherical shell is:

 \[M = \frac{4}{3}\pi\rho(a^3 - b^3) \label{eqn:mass_of_shell}\tag{18}\]Therefore, the potential is: